 This command will create a silcs\fragmap\<Protein PDB> folder, which contains the final FragMap files as well as scripts for visualization with external software.
-Please see Visualizing FragMaps with external software (MOE, PyMol, VMD) for detailed instructions.
+Please see Visualizing SILCS FragMaps for detailed instructions on visualizing your SILCS FragMaps.

 For additional details, please see SILCS: Site Identification by Ligand Competitive Saturation.